- Search The Registry

 By the time of Jefferson's death, some enslaved families had labored and lived for four generations at Monticello.
 Jefferson recorded his strategy for employing their children in his Farm Book.
 Until the age of 10, children served as nurses.
 When the plantation grew tobacco, children were at a good height to remove and kill tobacco worms from the crops.
 Once he began growing wheat, fewer people were needed to maintain the crops, so Jefferson established manual trades.

 In 1923, Monroe Levy sold it to the Thomas Jefferson Foundation (TJF), which operates it as a house museum and educational institution.
 Due to its architectural and historic significance, the property has been designated a National Historic Landmark.
 In 1987, Monticello and the nearby University of Virginia, also designed by Jefferson, were designated a UNESCO World Heritage Site.
-The current nickel, a United States coin, features a depiction of Monticello on its reverse side.
+The current nickel, a United States coin, depicts Monticello on its reverse side.